 A. Progress Payments are made at the end of each construction stage.
 When a bank finances the build, each Progress Payment is made when the builder’s invoice is provided.

 Q. What can I expect during the Handover stage?

 A. The handover stage involves meeting with your construction supervisor to go through a Practical Completion Inspection (PCI).
 A list of items will then be submitted for the builder to complete prior to the keys being handed over.

-A. This is dependant on the design of your single storey home.
+A. This is dependent on the design of your two storey home.
 In general, a Planning Approval is required from the respective local government authority before applying for a Building Permit.
 This takes roughly two months while the Building Permit can take an additional three weeks.
 Depending on the location of your new home, a Developers Approval may also be required.
 Builders typically manage all of the approvals, keeping you up-to-date throughout the process.